 Annapolis Ear Surgery

-Effective for children, teens and adults, ear surgery or ear pinning (otoplasty) sets prominent ears back closer to the head to reduce their apparent size.
+Effective for teens and adults, ear surgery or ear pinning (otoplasty) sets prominent ears back closer to the head to reduce their apparent size.
 Cosmetic ear surgery in Annapolis can also correct less-defined ear folds and contours, giving the ear a more proportional shape and size so that it complements your other features well.

 Ear Surgery in Annapolis, Maryland

 The surgery generally takes about 1 to 2 hours, and can be performed in our ambulatory surgical center.
-Usually an overnight stay is not necessary.

 With one of the more common techniques, the surgeon will make a small incision on the back of the ear to expose the ear cartilage.
 The cartilage is then sculpted and bent back towards the head.
 Stitches may be used to help maintain the new shape.
 Occasionally, the surgeon will remove a larger piece of cartilage to provide a more natural-looking fold when the surgery is complete.